 Slowing down, taking up introspective activities like meditation, journaling, spending time in solitude reflecting and examining your life, listening to your heart and gut are all ways in which you can arrive at answers to this.

 Now the answer to this question need not be for the rest of your life, since a year from now you may find that your priorities may change.
 Yet this gives a good picture on where you can focus your time and energy and what is worthy of your attention and what isn’t.

 The great thing is once you get clear about what matters to you, the little things won’t bother you as much and your peace of mind and emotional balance will be much better.

 If you go through life with your mind on autopilot, your priorities can get mixed up, and you may spend as much or more time on things that don’t really matter instead of the things that do.

 Having clarity of what matters to you will help you to live your life deliberately instead of letting your unconscious tendencies and behaviours drive your life.

-So I'd like to invite you to ask yourself "what are the three things/areas in your life that matter to you the most? "
+So I'd like to invite you to ask yourself "what are the three things/areas in my life that matter to me the most? "